 - Advise on M&E of any ongoing training activities and make recommendations for improvement.

-- Advise on how to resource mobilize for mine action national capacity development, from international and national sources, and how to assist the govt. to ensure the effective utilization of any funds.
+- Advise on how to resource mobilize for MA national capacity development, from international and national sources, and how to assist the govt. to ensure the effective utilization of any funds.

-- Advise on how information gathered by DMA from monitoring and evaluation can be best used to inform stakeholders of progress and to improve the DMA program in Iraq.
+- Advise on how information gathered by DMA from M&E can be best used to inform stakeholders of progress and to improve the DMA program in Iraq.

 - Manage and occupy an office within the DMA office block, deliver a brief bi-weekly update to the Program Manager/Chief of Operations.

 - Weekly and monthly reports to the COO.